ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - OCaml - dialect of ML
 - VHDL

+## SOFTWARE PATTERNS
+- iterative vs recursive
+    - iterative is faster, no extra overhead for a function call
+    - iterative uses less space, recursion adds stack frames for each function call
+    - recursion will generally be fewer lines of code

 ## HARDWARE
 - FPGA - field programmable gate arrays
     - can program/change the logic